 Banks in Ireland have different processes, such as online applications or paperwork applications.
 They also have different due diligence procedures so you should always talk to the bank about setting an account up.

 If you don’t have someone to act as your Company Secretary, you can outsource this role to a professional.
-We offer Company Secretarial Services for many of our clients who need experts to make sure they are compliant with Company Law.
+We offer Online Company Secretary Services for many of our clients who need experts to make sure they are compliant with Company Law.

 Our Company Secretary and Accountancy Services are ideal for Startups who need help understanding Irish compliance.
 It’s especially important for new companies as you may not know the important accounting deadlines in Ireland.

 This is borrowing money from a lender, such as a bank, and usually, you pay the loan back plus interest.

 Most banks offer business loan applications online.
 You should start with the bank you are currently with, as you have built a relationship with them already.
 Pop into your local branch to discuss your loan options.

 Depending on what kind of funding you need, you could investigate borrowing a lump sum for long-term use or a business overdraft for short-term use.